 - An Interpretive Reading in which the member will read and give their interpretation of any published written work that is age appropriate.

 - Share the Fun is a presentation where a group performs acts such as skits and other presentations that focus on health, safety, community pride, citizenship, science, engineering or technology or other 4-H project or projects.
 Must include a topic surrounding 4-H. (Limit of 10 members per group for county)

 - Educational Display Talk is an organized visual presentation of a program or concept designed to convey its message in a limited amount of time.
 Speakers are expected to introduce the display and answer questions.

 - Cultural Arts- Individual participants, groups, projects, clubs, etc. perform a costumed dramatic reading, musical, dance, or other such performing art.

-- Added 2016: Science or Engineering Presentation--Science focuses on making sense of the world by constructing knowledge and an engineering presentation focuses on finding suitable solutions to problems by weighing design choices.
+- Science or Engineering Presentation--Science focuses on making sense of the world by constructing knowledge and an engineering presentation focuses on finding suitable solutions to problems by weighing design choices.
 See State manual for more explanation.

 4-H Presentation helps you learn to: